RobinPeensVelocity/desktop-application-for-windows/desktop-application-for-windows/windows/how-to....md

 ## **10. How to find a volume by price?**

-In TraderEvolution there are few options to view the volume by price:
+In VelocityTrader there are few options to view the volume by price:

 * The Market depth panel allows to view the volume per each price level;
 * Info Window in the Chart panel contains the volume value;